 In a circumstance where you know someone’s face but can’t seem to place their name, you’re relying on a brain function called recognition to remember the person’s face, and another function called recall to remember their name.

-And apparently, the research argues, your brain is generally better at recognition than it is recall.
+And apparently, the research argues, your brain is generally better at recognition than it is recalled.

 In other words, it’s really not your fault if you can’t remember whether that one co-worker’s name is Dorothea or Theodora.

-The researchers explained that you’re only aware that you’ve even forgotten a person’s name at all after you’ve recognized their face.
+The researchers explained that you’re only aware that you’ve ever forgotten a person’s name at all after you’ve recognized their face.

 Moreover, from the researchers’ perspective, it’s not often that you can recall a person’s name, but not their face — which is actually pretty true when you think about it.

 Because, when you forget a face at least, it’s kind of like I just don’t know you’re forgetting it, right?